Interventional Cardiovascular Diseases Fellowship

-The core-teaching faculty comprises of six full time board certified interventional cardiologists who are dedicated to the training of our fellows.
+The core-teaching faculty comprises of six full-time board-certified interventional cardiologists who are dedicated to the training of our fellows.
 Each faculty is a high volume coronary interventionalist but also has a specific area of expertise such as peripheral or structural.
 Thus our fellows learn from very experienced faculty.
-The daily work environment is very friendly and is geared towards optimization of workflow and learning.
-This is possible due to a large number of very experienced mid-level staff in our team that helps facilitate smooth work flow.
+The daily work environment is very friendly and is geared towards the optimization of workflow and learning.
+This is possible due to a large number of very experienced mid-level staff in our team that helps facilitate smooth workflow.

 The interventional service is involved in a large number of research studies including device studies that allows for our trainees to be exposed to new and emerging technologies.
 The Cardiovascular Research Institute offers state-of-the-art facilities and infrastructure for basic, clinical, or translational cardiovascular research.
 A number of physicians within the division are actively engaged in numerous investigator-initiated projects also.
 Fellows are strongly encouraged to initiate and participate in innovative projects, present at conferences, and publish.